McGinn/mcginn.github.io/content/the-undoing-project-bibliography.md

 1. Glanz, James, and Eric Lipton. ["The Height of Ambition,"] New York Times Magazine, September 8, 2002.

 2. Goldbarg, Lewis R. ["Simple Models or Simple Processes?
-Some Research on Clinical Judgements,"] \[paid access\] American Psychologist 23, no. 7 (1968): 483-96.
+Some Research on Clinical Judgements,"] American Psychologist 23, no. 7 (1968): 483-96.

 3. ------. ["Man versus Model of Man: A Rationale, Plus Some Evidence, for a Method of Improving on Clinical Inferences."]
 Psychological Bulletin 73, no. 6 (1970): 422-32.

-4. Hoffman, Paul J. ["The Paramorphic Representation of Clinical Judgements."] \[paid access\] Psychological Bulletin 57, no. 2 (1960): 116-31.
+4. Hoffman, Paul J. ["The Paramorphic Representation of Clinical Judgements."]
+Psychological Bulletin 57, no. 2 (1960): 116-31.

 5. Khaneman, Daniel, and Amos Tversky. ["Subjective Probability: A Judgements of Representativeness."]
 Coginitive Psychology 3 (1972): 430-54.